 There are several factors in this dramatic decline.
 Its origins lie in activities that are now banned (hunting, egg-collecting, the gathering of guano, which the penguins need to make nests, to sell as fertiliser).
 Today penguins face new threats: pollution (oil dumping and spills), the dwindling of their food sources due to over-fishing and tidal changes, competition with sea lions for food and breeding sites, and being hunted by invasive species (wild cats).

-SANCCOB is working to preserve the species on two fronts: by taking care of and rehabilitating birds affected by oil pollution, and by helping reinforce wild colonies by releasing young penguins that have been reared by hand.
+SANCCOB* is working to preserve the species on two fronts: by helping reinforce wild colonies by releasing young penguins that have been reared by hand, by taking care of and rehabilitating birds affected by oil pollution, by protecting the penguins’ habitat and monitoring the different colonies.

 Why raise black-footed penguins artificially?